martynamichalewicz00/clusters_project/README.md

-# data_clustering
-An application used to divide given dataset into clusters with one of the methods included in the sklearn module.

 # Data clustering

 A class-based application used to divide given dataset into clusters with one of the methods included in the sci-kit learn module.